JEANNE D’ARC

 TicketsSort/Hvid goes to electronic war with Joan of Arc in a new, radical opera about the iconic female army commander.

-In a time when Europe is shaken by war, we melt together the icon Joan of Arc, our present time’s stories about the call of war, digital warfare, and radical power structures.
-On stage we find opera singers, modern dancers, and live music, in a deconstruction of Giuseppe Verdi’s opera Giovanna D’Arco from 1845, by composer and sound artist Søs Gunver Ryberg.
-Staged by director Anja Behrens and scenographer Nathalie Mellbye, Jeanne d’arc becomes a musically carnal grip with an uncomfortable question, one which we all might have to answer in a near future: will you go to war for justice?
+Staged by director Anja Behrens and scenographer Nathalie Mellbye, Jeanne d’Arc becomes a musically carnal grip with an uncomfortable question, one which we all might have to answer in a near future: will you go to war for justice?

 Joan of Arc, the virgin-maid of Orleans, was a French 13 year-old peasant girl (1412-1431), who lead the French army to victory in the war against England.
 A young person called by war.
 The reward for her heroic deed was an untimely death, burned at the stake for heresy.
 Later, she was declared a saint, and is today used as a symbol of freedom in religion as well as far-right politics.

-Søs Gunver Ryberg creates new electronic compositions modelled on Verdi.
-The music is performed live by multi-instrumentalist Lorenzo Colombo in a raw, physical opera, that raises questions about our moral compass and visions in a time ravaged by war.
+SØS Gunver Ryberg creates new acoustic and electronic compositions that dissolve and reconstruct Verdi’s work in a contemporary context.
+Parts of the music are performed live by musician Lorenzo Colombo in a raw and physical opera that questions our moral compass and visions in a time marked by war.